 - Stable and comfortable

 - Smallish size doesn’t work for everyone

 - Doesn’t come with a paddle

-7. Best Cheap Sea Kayak: Perception Sunrise 100 Kayak
+7. Best Cheap Sea Kayak: Perception Kayak Tribe Heyday

-Perfect for entry-level paddlers, the Perception Sunrise 100 Kayak provides worry-free manageability and easy handling to make it an ideal choice for smaller framed adults and children looking to paddle calm water.
+Perfect for entry-level paddlers, the Perception Kayak Tribe Heyday provides worry-free manageability and easy handling to make it an ideal choice for smaller framed adults and children looking to paddle calm water.
 The padded seat with adjustable backrest offers comfort and support, while the foot brace system allows for quick and easy adjustment for a variety of leg lengths.
-This kayak’s bungee deck rigging is perfect for holding a small dry bag.
-Thigh and knee padding ensures that you stay comfortable no matter how long you’re on the water.
-The storage hatch makes for a convenient place to keep your lunch secure and dry along with any other necessaries like your phone, sunscreen and car keys.
-Find a soft-sided lunch cooler that fits in the hatch and you’ll be set to go for the day.
+This kayak’s bungee deck rigging is perfect for holding a small dry bag, and the one in front can even keep your ultralight fishing setup quick at hand.
+Thigh and knee padding ensures that you stay comfortable, no matter how long you’re on the water.
+Storage behind the seat makes for a convenient place to keep your lunch secure and dry along with any other necessaries like your phone, sunscreen and car keys.
+Find a soft-sided lunch cooler that fits in that space and you’ll be set to go for the day.
 And don’t forget to wear a paddling hat to protect your head, face and shoulders.

 - Great price for a quality kayak